Doomsday plot: Idaho jury convicts Chad Daybell of killing wife and girlfriend's 2 children

-BOISE, Idaho — (AP) — An Idaho jury has convicted Chad Daybell of murder in the deaths of his wife and his girlfriend's two youngest children.
+BOISE, Idaho — (AP) — An Idaho man was convicted Thursday of killing his wife and his new girlfriend's two youngest kids in a strange triple murder case that included claims of apocalyptic prophesies, zombie children and illicit affairs.

-The verdict marks the end of a years-long investigation that included bizarre claims of zombie children, apocalyptic prophesies and illicit affairs.
-Now the jury will be tasked with deciding if Daybell should be sentenced to death for the crimes.

-Prosecutors charged Daybell and his newest wife, Lori Vallow Daybell, with multiple counts of murder, conspiracy and grand theft in connection with the deaths of Vallow Daybell’s two youngest children, 7-year-old Joshua “JJ” Vallow and 16-year-old Tylee Ryan, in September 2019.
+The jury deliberated just six hours before finding Chad Daybell guilty on all counts, capping a case that began in 2019 and spanned at least four states.
+Daybell, standing and wearing a long-sleeve dress shirt, was stoic as the verdicts were read.

+Now jurors will be tasked with deciding if Daybell, 55, should die for the murders of Tammy Daybell, 16-year-old Tylee Ryan and 7-year-old Joshua “JJ” Vallow.
+The nearly two-month trial's penalty phase began Thursday and will resume Friday.

+The childrens' mother, Lori Vallow Daybell, was sentenced to life in prison without parole on the same conspiracy and murder charges last year.
+She married Chad Daybell just two weeks after Tammy Daybell was killed.

+The case drew widespread media attention, and the judge moved the trial from the rural eastern Idaho community where the killings occurred to Boise, Idaho, in an effort to ensure a fair and impartial jury.

-The trial now enters the penalty phase, with prosecutors attempting to show that the crimes merit a death sentence because they were especially depraved, heinous or cruel or that they meet one of the other “aggravating factors” detailed in state law.
+In the penalty phase, prosecutors will attempt to show that the crimes merit a death sentence because they were especially depraved, heinous or cruel or that they meet one of the other “aggravating factors” detailed in state law.
 Daybell’s defense, meanwhile, will try to provide the jury with mitigating circumstances that could show the panel a lighter sentence is more appropriate.

 The case began in September 2019, when extended family members reported the two children missing and law enforcement officials launched a search that spanned several states.
 The subsequent investigation took several unexpected turns.